Code-Pop/open-sourcecraft/README.md

 - Integrated with [Siteleaf](https://www.siteleaf.com/) for a front-end CMS.
 - Performance and Security through [Cloudflare](https://www.cloudflare.com/).

+## Gulp

+Only using gulp for svg symbol creation...and nothing more.

 Any issues, concerns or ideas please add in [Issues](https://github.com/Code-Pop/open-sourcecraft/issues).